-The interest of the US FCC regulation for hamradio licensing is mainly the publication of the known list of questions and answers.
+Interest of the US FCC regulation for hamradio licensing is mainly the publication of the known list of questions and answers.
 It is relatively easy to learn and practice via Internet.
 The idea is to get a license that can be used in all countries (and in the USA of course!) that have reciprocal agreements with the United States.
 In France a foreign citizen holding an US General or Extra class Hamradio may operate during three months in France.
 Then he may apply for an F4 class license.
-We are very fortunate to have Rémi F6CNB/N5CNB who is ARRL accredited examiner and willing to hold a first session examination in June in Paris.
-The GRAC radioclub at Gare de l’Est agrees to host sessions examination.
+We are very fortunate to have Rémi F6CNB/N5CNB who is ARRL accredited Volunteer examiner.
+A first exam session has been already organized in June in Paris after which five US licence have been delivered by Federal Communication Commission.

 We can practice answering questions and even take a mock exam directly on the site of ARRL: